JoshuaC02/UoA-Capstone-Project/README.md

 * Add another view to the table of applicants.
 Currently, the marker coordinator can see all courses and all the applicants per course.
 However, the client may want to see all applicants, not just by course.
 * Add a filter for courses on the Home page
 * A feature to view more information about the applicant in a modal
-* Develop a PDF-reader to auto-complete form fields from user transcript and/or CV.
+* Develop a PDF reader to auto-complete form fields from user transcript and/or CV.
 * Develop a Hungarian matching algorithm to identify the best applicants